Grow the Oaks in Oak Bay

 - and a support stake.

-Trees are available to residents for $100 per tree, with the first 50 trees being offered at $50 each.
+Trees are available to residents by donation.
 Residents’ contributions will be matched by the Community Association’s Jill Croft Memorial Urban Forest Legacy Fund.
 All funds will go to the Oak Bay Parks tree purchase fund to acquire and plant even more trees in the community.
-Trees will be available on or after Tree Appreciation Day, November 3, 2019, when planting demonstrations and advice will be provided.

 Oak Bay has the largest urban population of Garry oaks in Canada, but the existing population is generally very mature and in need of regeneration through successor planting.
 These oaks are very resilient trees, having flourished here for 7000 years, and are well suited to current and expected climate conditions.
 They provide excellent canopy, ecological and other benefits.